becamorin20/Group-16/docs/status.md

 The results can be seen in the figure below:
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/no-maze-random-100-2.png" width="400"></div>
 Figure 8: Scatter plot of random agent performance in a no maze environment with linear fit.
-We see negative performance in this plot as time continues.
+We see negative performance in this plot over time.

 #### Baseline - Handcode (Mob Fun Algorithm)
 The second baseline we used was the algorithm used in mob_fun.py from the Python_Examples folder given by Malmo.